philiponions/whoisteaching/README.md

 This is a website that allows you to view all the professors who are currently teaching a given course this year at the University of Alberta.

+## How it works

+Given a valid course, the program obtains all instructors that are teaching that course for the current school year.
+It will then find all those instructors in Rate My Professor and get their ratings.

 ## Tech Stack

 The front-end is built in React JS with the Material UI library.
 The back-end is built with Node JS and Express and consists of a web-scraper using Cheerio that gets data from the ualberta catalogue